-Parents/guardians or teachers who object to reading or audio-visual/computer materials must complete an Objection to Content Form (Appendix K) and submit it to the school principal.
+Parents, guardians or teachers who object to reading or multi-media/audio-visual/computer materials used in the classroom must complete an Objection to Content Form (Appendix K) after they have read the book or viewed the media and then submit it to the school principal.
+Those objecting to materials obtained in the school library should complete Objection to Content Form for Library Materials (Appendix K-1).
 A review committee (to include an Office of Catholic Schools member) will subsequently discuss the objection and decide the disposition of the challenged material.
 The parent or teacher initiating the review should be personally notified of the results of the review.
+The Superintendent of Schools has the final say in any subsequent question of this review.